maartenba/maartenba.github.io/src/pages/talks-presentations.md

 This page contains links and short information on the talks that I have (co-)presented.
 If available, a link to slides and recording is also provided.

 Attended a talk and looking for demo material or thought of a question?
-Don't hesitate and ping me on [Twitter](https://twitter.com/maartenballiauw) or [reach out via another channel](/about-me.html)
+Don't hesitate to [reach out](/about-me.html)

 ## Upcoming talks and conferences